SIAI-MARCHETTI PN 333 “RIVIERA”€

 Key Takeaways:

-• It is a four-seater aircraft powered by a 250-hp Continental engine in a unique pusher-prop arrangement.
+• It features a 250-hp Continental engine in a unique pusher-prop arrangement and retractable landing gear for dual ground and water functionality.

 See a mistake?
 Contact us.